companieshouse/payment-reconciler/terraform/README.md

 - remote_state_key: `Optional` The location in the S3 bucket where terraform state shared by all deployed artefacts is stored

+## Manual deployment

-In addition to these, for a manual terraform deployment, use [platform-tools](https://github.com/companieshouse/platform-tools).
+In addition to the above properties, for a manual terraform deployment, use [platform-tools](https://github.com/companieshouse/platform-tools).
 The following arguments must be provided on the command line as in the example below: